HeyPuter/puter/doc/devmeta/track-comments.md

 - `track: type check`:
   A condition that's used to check the type of an imput.
+- `track: adapt`
+  A value can by adapted from another type at this line.
 - `track: bounds check`:
   A condition that's used to check the bounds of an array or other list-like entity.